-To prevent transmission of COVID-19, the wearing of face masks in addition to thorough hand hygiene and physical distancing is advised (e.g., WHO 2020b; Leopoldina 2020).
-Health workers are recommended to wear a surgical mask, certified according to a set of test methods like European standard EN 14683, or filtering facepiece respirators (FFR), certified for filtration efficiency and seal leakage rate according to test procedures like European standard EN 149 (e.g., FFP2), which protect the wearer (Lee et al. 2008; Oberg and Broussau 2008).
+To prevent transmission of COVID-19, the wearing of face masks in addition to thorough hand hygiene and physical distancing is advised (e.g., WHO 2020b; Leopoldina - German National Academy of Sciences 2020).
+Health workers are recommended to wear a surgical mask, certified according to a set of test methods like European standard EN 14683, or filtering facepiece respirators (FFR), certified for filtration efficiency and seal leakage rate according to test procedures like European standard EN 149 (e.g., FFP2), which protect the wearer (Lee, Grinshpun, and Reponen 2008; Oberg and Brosseau 2008).
 Under conditions of severe medical mask supply shortage, the use of cloth masks is recommended for the general public only (WHO 2020b).